EdForge/VSCODE_TEST/readme.md

 To reproduce on Windows 10

-1. Clone VSCODE_TEST project - install typescript if required.
+1. Clone VSCODE_TEST project - install typescript if required: npm install.
-2. Double Click the VSCODE_TEST.code-workspace file
+2. Double Click the VSCODE_TEST.code-workspace file from Windows Explorer.

 3A.
 Observe - Menu: Terminal > Run Task... will produce a task list comparable to that seen in the attached "Dbl Click code-workspace.PNG"
 3B.
 Observe - Using "Run Task..." will result in a warning dialog lower right...
 "There are task errors.
 See the output for details"